2sic/2sxc-docs/docs-src/pages/extensions/app-extensions/by-2sxc/radmin/link-and-detail/index.md

 </div>

 **Parameter Format**
-Use this pattern to pass values:
+Use this pattern to pass values.
+The key can be the name of the field, an ID, or a GUID:

 `category=[key]`